abinit/abinit/doc/tutorial/dmft_triqs.md

     enable_triqs_complex="yes"

-Next, make sure your options are recognized correctly and that Abinit can successfully link to TRIQS and compile a test code.
+Next, make sure your options are recognized correctly and that ABINIT can successfully link to TRIQS and compile a test code.
 When configuring, pay attention to these lines: